jgulickson/FXCM-TradingStation-Strategies/README.md

 Proof of concept to facilitate of push notifications for trading, account and offer activity.

 ###### FXCM To Oanda Trade Copier
 Designed to copy postion(s) from an FXCM account to an Oanda account.
-FXCM postions are sourced from FXCM Trading Station directly and Oanda positions verified and modified via RESTful API queries.
+FXCM positions are sourced from FXCM Trading Station directly and Oanda positions verified and modified via RESTful API queries.
 (Requires JSON.lua.)

 ## **Installation**
 1. Clone or download desired *.lua files from this repository.